Cardiovascular History and Examination

 - Related cardiovascular history, including transient ischaemic attacks, stroke, peripheral arterial disease and peripheral oedema.

-See also separate Chest Pain and Cardiac-type Chest Pain Presenting in Primary Care articles.
+See also the separate Chest Pain and Cardiac-type Chest Pain Presenting in Primary Care articles.

 - Chest pain is very important as a symptom of heart disease but is sometimes difficult to evaluate.